techknowledgist/tgist-classifiers/00-readme.txt

 above.
 Could consider adding a --memory option which can be used to overrule this, but that is a tad complicated because the mallet scripts would also need to be changed.

+Update: with the 522M model created from the 2.7G mallet file, you do need to increase the mallet memory: mallet=4g.